Absence of Cartan subalgebras for right-angled Hecke von Neumann algebras: Absence of Cartan subalgebras

 \section{Absence of Cartan subalgebras}

 As we saw in Remark \ref{Rmk=HyperbolicIsNecessary} the absence of Cartan subalgebras for general right-angled Hecke von Neumann algebras cannot be proved through strong solidity.
-In this section we obtain absence of Cartan subalgebras through an `unscrewing argument' combined with a theorem by Vaes \cite[Theorem A]{VaesPrims} (see also \cite{IoanaENS} for related results).
+In this section we obtain absence of Cartan subalgebras for some additional Hecke von Neumann algebras through an analysis of amalgamated free products in conjunction with a theorem by Vaes \cite[Theorem A]{VaesPrims} (see also \cite{IoanaENS} for related results).
 We need some terminology first.

 \begin{dfn} Let $\cN, \mathcal{P} \subseteq \cM$ be finite von Neumann algebras.
 We say that $\cN$ is injective (or amenable) relative to $\mathcal{P}$ if there is a completely positive map $\Phi$ from the basic construction $\langle \cM, e_\mathcal{P} \rangle$ onto $\cN$ such that $\Phi\vert_\cM$ is the conditional expectation of $\cM$ onto $\cN$.
 Here $e_{\mathcal{P}}$ is the Jones projection, i.e. the conditional expectation of $\cM$ to $\cP$ on the $L^2$-level. \end{dfn}